facebook/lexical/packages/lexical-website-new/docs/react/plugins.md

 ### `LexicalTablePlugin`

-React wrapper for `@lexical/table` that adds support for tales
+React wrapper for `@lexical/table` that adds support for tables

 ```jsx
 <LexicalTablePlugin />